 Top 13 Venture Capital Firms Investing in EdTech Startups

-To help you find the right partners, our team at Rho has curated this guide to the top VC firms actively investing in the sector.
-Think of it as a starting point to identify the investors who are most relevant to your company's stage and goals.
+To help you find the right partners, our team has curated this overview of top VC firms investing in education.
+This guide is designed to help you quickly identify relevant early-stage and seed-stage investors during your fundraising process.

 Key Takeaways

-• Venture capital firms like Reach Capital, Village Capital, GSV Ventures, and Lightbank are notable backers for companies in the education technology sector.
+• Venture firms specializing in education technology include notable backers like Reach Capital, Village Capital, GSV Ventures, and Lightbank.

-• After you close a funding round, Rho helps you manage your new capital with integrated business banking, corporate cards, and automated bill pay.
+• For founders who are fundraising or have recently closed a round, our platform helps you manage new capital with fast business banking, corporate cards, and automated bill pay.

 Which VC Firms in EdTech Are Right for Your Stage?

-Whether your company is in its early days or preparing for an exit, knowing which investors to approach is a critical step.
-Here is a brief overview of active EdTech VC firms and the stages they focus on.
+Whether your company is in its early days or preparing for an exit, it’s helpful to know which investors to approach.
+Here is a quick overview of which venture capital firms in education technology invest at each stage.

 Pre-seed and Seed VC Firms in EdTech